 I had a therapist that helped me deal with all the secondary problems, I had a program, I also had developed a network of people in my life that cared about me and my recovery.
 Faking it for seven months helped a great deal.
 I am not entirely sure when I stopped faking it, but I will say years later, I am still in recovery.
 I have heard and know enough other people that did this.
 It helps, even if it seems semi-absurd, it helps, just enough.

 Some of the people, the places, and the things are unavoidable.
-Obviously, your not going to avoid money, if you ever used that to get high with.
+Obviously, you’re not going to avoid money, if you ever used that to get high with.
 People may include family members.
-Places, may include your home, or for me it was the Trenton transit center, a block away from where I copped at, but also a necessary stop on my way to my college classes.
-It was also my brother, still in active addiction, but also one of the few people, who wrote me while I was in prison.
+Places may include your home, or for me, it was the Trenton transit center, a block away from where I copped at, but also a necessary stop on my way to my college classes.
+It was also my brother, still in active addiction, but also one of the few people, who wrote to me while I was in prison.

 For everyone, there are things that seem impossible to avoid.
 Sometimes, they are and sometimes, you simply need to be creative.
 For instance, I knew someone that owned a business, they got high in their business, so they put recovery posters and slogans up throughout their business.
 They converted it to be an expression of their desire to change.
-For me I just called someone in recovery every time I had to be at the transit center.
-Family is a little tougher.
+For me, I just called someone in recovery every time I had to be at the transit center.
+A family is a little tougher.

 The people in recovery, working and living programs, are invaluable assets to your lives.
 It can seem daunting to have to call on people to help you, get through just an hour, or a few minutes of turmoil.
 The thing to remember is that they will also be helped by picking up the phone.
 When people in recovery help each other, it helps them in their own recovery.I have been on both sides of the phone, needing help, and doing my absolute best to help another person stay clean.
 I have been helped and my recovery was strengthened by both asking for help and being of service to others.
 I am grateful that in those first days I was able to meet people in recovery and to develop friendships with them.

 There are numerous issues that will affect an individual in early recovery.
 There are issues related to mental health problems, that make staying clean and sober difficult.
-There’s the pink cloud, when happiness can become dangerous.
+There’s the pink cloud in drug rehabilitation when happiness can become dangerous.
 There’s also the unmanageability that comes from the need to fill in the space that drugs tool in our lives.
 These are all issues that require help from others.
 From other people in recovery and professional help.

-That is something to keep in mind, the hardest thing in the beginning is just finding the willingness and getting the help, you need when you find the willingness.
+That is something to keep in mind, the hardest thing, in the beginning, is just finding the will and getting the help, you need when you find the willingness.
 If you can get those two things, then it’s the beginning.
-Getting through the firsts six months to a year afterword, is the most difficult part.
+Getting through the firsts six months to a year afterword is the most difficult part.
 However, it can be done.
 People survive those first few months through numerous difficulties, losing loved ones, being hit by cars, and numerous other things that they never imagined they would be able to survive, clean and sober.